bADAsteam/US_Cinema/Datastory.md

 {% include plot11.html %}<!--- Interactive bar plot : male verb --->
 {% include plot13.html %}<!--- Interactive bar plot : female verb --->

 It is quite clear that lexical fields such as "kill," "heroic," "fight," and "negative_emotion" are more commonly associated with men, while lexical fields such as "beauty," "attractive," "appearance," and "pain" are more commonly associated with women.
+Additionally, some less expected lexical fields, such as "shape_and_size" and "childish" for men and "white_collar_job" and "royalty" for women.
 This suggests that there may be some gender-based differences in the way male and female characters are characterized in films using specific language.
 ### A bias that decreases with time
 ```
 TEXT